SB-property on metric structures: Hilbert spaces and expansions with bounded self-adjoint operators.

-Since $A_1$ is self-adjoint, the $C^*$-algebra generated by $A_1$ is just the algebra of polynomials in $A_1$ with coefficients in $\mathbb{C}$.
+Since $A_1$ is self-adjoint, the $C^*$-algebra generated by $A_1$ is just the closure of the algebra of polynomials in $A_1$ with coefficients in $\mathbb{C}$.
 In particular, if $U(A_1(x))=A_2(U(x))$, then for every such polynomial $P(A_1)$, we also have $U(P(A_1)(x))=P(A_2)(U(x))$.
-By Corollary 4.7 \cite{argoty2013} the theory $(\modH_1,A_1)$ has quantifier elimination and thus the family of embeddings defined above are elementary maps. \end{defn}
+By Corollary 4.7 \cite{argoty2013} the theory $(\modH_1,A_1)$ has quantifier elimination and thus the family of embeddings defined above are \textit{elementary embeddings}.
+Notice that $U$ is an \textit{isomorphism} if $U$ is an surjective embedding.